 - Pick up a number from the Q Matic system.

 - Present your inspection check sheet to the cashier and pay the following:

 - Annual registration – Depending on your engine cc

 If the vehicle is not certified by the examiner, you will need to take it to a garage for repair.

 Second Hand Vehicles Age Restriction/Requirements

-1. Importer, while selecting the vehicle, should keep in mind the second hand motor vehicle importation criteria for Fiji.
-The criteria applicable on vehicles are as follows:
+1. Importer, while selecting the vehicle, should keep in mind the second-hand motor vehicle importation criteria for Fiji.
+The criteria applicable to vehicles are as follows:

 - Used or reconditioned road tractors; motor vehicles for the transport of persons; motor cars and other motor vehicles, principally designed for the transport of persons including station wagons and racing cars; motor vehicles for the transport of goods; dual purpose motor vehicles; vehicle chassis; vehicle chassis fitted with engines which are less than five years of their year of manufacture.